Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Version History --

-v.28 beta 3 TEST (Oct 19, 2015):
+v.28 beta 3 TEST (Oct 21, 2015):
 - new general suffix types for South Asia (India and Colombo) and Oceania (Polynesia and Wellington)
 - fix bugs with embarked unit Lua
 - some adjustment of the unit choices
 - add bernie14's German marines
-- add Civitar's conversion of the wizard/druid as missionary for Celts
+- add Civitar's conversion of the wizard/druid as missionary (white robe) and inquisitor (red robe) for Celts
 - add Civitar's conversion of Bakuel's Cuman units for Huns
 - add Civitar's conversion of Bakuel's silat for Indonesia
 - add Civitar's Zapotec battle priest as inquisitor for Native North and South American civs and Polynesia